WasmEdge/WasmEdge/docs/book/en/src/use_cases/js_or_dsl_runtime.md

 ## DSL for chatbots

 A chatbot DSL function takes an input string and responds with a reply string.
-The DSL specifies the internal state transtions of the chatbot, as well as AI models for language understanding.
+The DSL specifies the internal state transitions of the chatbot, as well as AI models for language understanding.
 This work is in progress.